The North American Vasa

 A Traverse City Tradition since 1977

-Traverse City owes a great debt to three men who had the the vision to help bring the sport of Nordic skiing and the North American Vasa to the prominent role that it plays in the Grand Traverse region of Michigan: Vojin Baic, Ted Okerstrom, and George Lombard.
+Traverse City owes a great debt to three men who had the the vision to help bring the sport of Nordic skiing and the North American Vasa to the Grand Traverse region of Michigan: Vojin Baic, Ted Okerstrom, and George Lombard.

 The event has a long history of change.
 Over the years, the ski race has started and finished in a number of different places.
 Each offered its own twist on the race, and many remain stuck in the minds of local skiers.
 The first Vasa was held on January 22, 1977.
 234 skiers participated and 205 finished.
 It started at the Cherry Capital Airport and finished at Ranch Rudolf, which was owned by the race’s original sponsor, the Park Place.